-Crunching data such as law school prestige, class rank and employment history can certainly help legal recruiting firms identify a cohort of a given law firm’s likely new hires.
+Crunching data such as law school prestige, class rank and employment history can certainly help legal recruiting teams to identify a cohort of a given law firm’s likely new hires.
 Are they intelligent?
 Obviously.
 Well-networked?
 Probably.
 Certain to succeed for themselves and their employers in the dynamic, uniquely humanistic field of real world legal practice?
 Difficult to say.

 Unless, that is, an authentic evaluation of soft skills is added to the mix.